SeqWare/seqware/seqware-distribution/docs/site/content/docs/2-installation.md

 * [SeqWareVM_0.12.5-r5163_CentOS_6.2_20120904.ova](https://s3.amazonaws.com/nimbusinformatics.exchange/public/SeqWareVM_0.12.5_r5163_CentOS_6.2_20120904b.ova)

 Open VirtualBox and use the "Import Appliance" tool to create a new SeqWare VM on your system.
-You can then launch it and you will be presented with a fairly standard Linux desktop with links to the project's documentation to give you an idea of where to begin (the "Getting Started" guide here which provides a walk-through of using this VM).
+Make sure you set the memory to the max you can afford, I recommend at least 4GB of memory for the VM.
+You can then launch it and you will be presented with a fairly standard Linux desktop with links to the project's documentation to give you an idea of where to begin (the "Getting Started" guide here provides a walk-through of using this VM).

 <p class="warning"><strong>Note:</strong>
 When you import the VM you need to set your memory and CPU correctly.
 Do not